lisaau/PlantTasks/README.md

 ### Running Tests

-Once you have cloned the repo and installed dependencies, you can run the tests in the terminal with the followng steps:
+Once you have cloned the repo and installed dependencies, you can run the tests in the terminal:

 ``` bash
 git clone https://github.com/lisaau/PlantTasks.git